 Here’s an example of how this tax credit works.
-On a $180,000 mortgage with an interest rate of 4.75%, assuming your 1st mortgage payment was made on January 1st (which means you would make 12 mortgage payments over the tax year) you would pay $9433 in interest the first year.
+On a $180,000 mortgage with an interest rate of 4.75%, assuming your 1st mortgage payment was made on January 1st (which means you would make 12 mortgage payments over the tax year) you would pay $9433 in interest in the first year.
 30% of $9433 is $2830, which exceeds the limit of $2000, so you would be limited to a tax credit of $2000 for year.
 But remember – you can still claim a mortgage interest deduction for the remaining 70% of the mortgage interest you paid.
 So in this example, you’d have a tax credit of $2000 and a tax deduction of $7433.

 If you do receive an MCC, your Federal taxes will be lower than normal.
-Once you calculate your anticipated annual tax credit, you can revise your payroll withholding with your W-4 form, and reduce the amount of federal taxes your employer withholds from your regular paychecks.
+Once you calculate your anticipated annual tax credit, you can revise your payroll withholding with your W-4 form, which will reduce the amount of federal taxes your employer withholds from your regular paychecks.
 This is allowed because you are not required to have more taxes withheld than you will be required to pay.
 In the example above, if you qualified for the maximum $2000, you could have your monthly federal payroll tax withholding reduced by $2000/12 = $167.
 That means you could take home an additional $167 per month, rather than wait for the $2000 tax credit when you filed your taxes the following April 15th.

 Here is a link to the IRS form you need to accompany your 2017 IRS 1040: